aaravamudan2014/Akshay-Aravamudan/README.md

 <div style="text-align:center"><img src="./docs/profile_image.jpg" /></div>
 My name is Akshay Aravamudan.
-  I am currently a third year Ph.D. student in Computer Engineering at Florida Institute of Technology.
-In a nutshell, my research comprises of machine learning applications.
-Under that broad umbrella, I have and continue to work on Stochastic Point processes, Machine learning on the Edge and Machine learning for Hydrology.
+  I am Ph.D. student in Computer Engineering at Florida Institute of Technology.
+In a nutshell, my research comprises of machine learning related works.
+Under that rather broad umbrella,  I have and continue to work on Stochastic Point processes, Machine learning on the Edge and Machine learning for Hydrology.
   In July of 2019, I graduated with my Master’s Degree in Computer Engineering from Florida Institute of Technology.
 The following page is used to track my current research interest and to maintain a record of works, both academic and extra-curricular,